kbnewlon/shopify-developer-intern-challenge/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/kbnewlon/shopify-developer-intern-challenge) ![Libraries.io dependency status for GitHub repo](https://img.shields.io/badge/license-MIT_License-yellowgreen)

 ## Description
-TASK: Build an image repository
-Add search, add, and delete functions to app
+I am creating this app as a part of my application for the Shopify Developer Internship 2021.
+This app will be an image repository with CRUD functionality.

 Link to deployed application: